matvp91/shaka-player-react/README.md

-# shaka-player-react
+# Shaka Player React

 A React component for [Shaka Player](https://github.com/google/shaka-player), an open-source JavaScript library for adaptive media.
+It is highly recommended to check the official shaka documentation first.

 ## Installation